-To achieve President Biden’s goal of an energy economy with zero-carbon emissions by 2050, the United States cannot rely on renewable electricity alone.
+To achieve President Biden’s goal of a net-zero carbon economy by 2050, the United States cannot rely on renewable electricity alone.
 Certain industries have been difficult to decarbonize – especially energy-intensive sectors such as transportation, buildings, industry, and agriculture.
-These energy use sectors require new and novel solutions to complement clean, renewable electricity.
+These energy-use sectors require new and novel solutions to complement clean, renewable electricity.

 Energy Sources for Hydrogen Production